jaydodge1975/win10-terminal-setup/README.md

 ## About
 This repo is all about the New Windows Terminal APP and what it offers you.

+> ### What repo covers (currently still being worked on)
-> Install Terminal APP from scratch
+> - Install Terminal APP from scratch
-> Install a theme to give it a personal look
+>   - add a theme to give it a personal look
-> Install other shells
+> - Install other shells
-> Hints and tips to help you out
+> - Hints and tips to help you out
-> Give links to reference sources
+> - Give links to reference sources

 So take advantage of the new .github table of contents to navigate this document.

-Find it located to the left of the README.md file name.
+You can find it located to the left of the README.md file name.

 ## Prerequisites